apiweb-dev/apiweb-dev/README.md

 - 🏁 I’m currently working on My Little Tribu, a team project imagined by [Fanni](https://github.com/Kazsmer) and developed at [O'Clock school](oclock.io) with [Claire](https://github.com/Claire-Corsin), [Sophie](https://github.com/La-Sof) and [Jérémie](https://github.com/JeremieE), the dream team!
 Future demonstration on youtube on May 26, book your tickets now. 😁
 - 🌱 I’m currently learning developement in WordPress.
 I love this CMS and especially its ecosystem.
-- 📫 How to reach me: smoke signals or morse code or look for my email on this page
+- 📫 How to reach me?
+Smoke signals or morse code or look for my email on this page ↙
 - I’m looking to collaborate with the world and Mars too, Elon, don't forget me please!👽
 - 💲 Crypto currencies passionnate me, especially $eth & $vet
 - Ultimate thing, I can't stand the mess in all its forms ♻